Short answer

 Why the tokenomics are credible

 Tokenomics can be written in two ways: as a marketing document that makes the token sound attractive, or as an honest technical specification of how the token works.
-Aeredium's tokenomics v3.8 reads like the latter.
+Aeredium's white paper v3.7 reads like the latter.

 It explicitly states that AER holders have no governance rights.
 No token-weighted voting, no delegated governance, no on-chain proposal system.
 It states that passive holders receive zero passive yield, fee share, or revenue share.
 It states that the Foundation cannot conduct token buybacks, price support, or supply manipulation.